 Hand in Hand has heard from our members that hire caregivers and personal care attendants that it can be challenging to stay on top of all the tasks that need to be done on a regular schedule.
-It can be frustrating to realize after the fact that care needs have not been met— this is where a detailed care task list can help.
+It can be frustrating to realize after you’ve hired someone that care needs have not been met.
+A detailed care task list can help.

 Step 1: Make a Big Picture Care Plan

-Ask yourself: What does a typical week of care duties look like?
-Are there particular days that certain tasks must be accomplished?
+What does a typical week of care duties look like?
+Are there particular days when certain tasks must be accomplished?

-A calendar can be a helpful tool in this process.
-Use a dry erase board, large paper calendar, or an online calendar (like Google Calendar) that is easy for both you and your team of PCAs/caregivers to see notes on these tasks.
-If you have multiple caregivers working in shifts, you can also keep track of who is working on this calendar.
+Using a calendar or planner can help you visually track what tasks are carried out regularly.
+Whether it’s a dry erase board, large paper calendar, or digital calendar (like Google Calendar), make sure it’s easy for both you and your team of PCAs/caregivers to access it and add notes.
+If you have multiple caregivers working in shifts, you can also keep track of who is working which shift on this calendar, too.

 Step 2: Create a Daily Task List

 Next, create a list of daily tasks to be completed.
-Begin by thinking about an average day, and asking yourself (or your loved one), “What is the first thing that you do in the morning?” and, “How or what could someone do to support you with this task?”
-Continue this process when thinking about the rest of the day or shift.
-It can be helpful to get very detailed with this step.
+Think about an average day and ask yourself (or your loved one), “What is the first thing that you do in the morning?” and, “How or what could someone do to support you with this task?”
+Continue to work your way through the rest of the day or shift with as much detail as you can.

-After you have completed a list of tasks for a typical day, organize these tasks into a daily schedule.
-It can be useful to time these tasks — having a good understanding of how long tasks will take is important when planning for hiring PCAs/caregivers.
+After you have a comprehensive list, organize these tasks into a daily schedule.
+It can be useful to time these tasks because we often underestimate the time necessary to complete them.
+Understanding how long tasks will take allows you to accurately budget time and resources.

 Here’s an example of what a daily morning schedule might look like: